 On the Linux system the program can be started either directly or through a script flow123d.sh, both placed in the bin directory of the installation package or of the source tree.
-When started directly, e.g. by the command the program requires one argument after switch -s which is the name of the principal input file.
+When started directly, e.g. by the command flow123d -s example.con the program requires one argument after switch -s which is the name of the principal input file.
 Full list of possible command line arguments is as follows.